For Dallas Artist Marian Mekhail, a Fresh Approach is Everything

 Marian Mekhail smiles when she speaks.
 Like her art, her voice is bold and colorful.
 “My ancestors invented paint, literally,” she says.
 “To use the very material that they created to build a life for myself is incredible.”

-Mekhail’s newest exhibition, “MAKTUB,” is inspired by her Egyptian heritage and Coptic religious upbringing.
-On display now through March 14 at Janette Kennedy Gallery, “Maktub” weaves religious symbolism with imagery reminiscent of the art found in ancient Egyptian tombs.
+Marian Mekhail’s newest exhibition, “Maktub,” is inspired by her Egyptian heritage and Coptic religious upbringing.
+On display now through March 14 at Janette Kennedy Gallery in Dallas, “Maktub” weaves religious symbolism with imagery reminiscent of the art found in ancient Egyptian tombs.

 Mekhail may have left corporate America but she certainly did not leave management.
 In order to avoid falling into the cliché of the starving artist, Mekhail says that rather than simply selling their art, the modern creator must run a business.
 To achieve success as an artist in the age of the internet is to take full advantage of its resources.
-Mekhail’s online exposure has attracted the attention of celebrity athletes including Andre Johnson, Ian Mahinmi, and Royce O’Neale, who each have hired her for commissions.
+Mekhail’s online exposure has attracted the attention of celebrity athletes including Houston Texans great Andre Johnson, French basketball player Ian Mahinmi and Utah Jazz forward Royce O’Neale, who each have hired her for commissions.

+“It’s unreal,” Mekhail laughs, as she recounts the first time a celebrity athlete reached out to ask her for a commission.
+Mekhail says that as a child the first drawings she made were sketches of her favorite NBA players.

 An homage to the “very blood that flows through [her] veins,” “Maktub” takes inspiration from some of the earliest art known to mankind.
 Paintings within the tombs of pharaohs — commemorating life, death, and knowledge — are among the most famous hallmarks of ancient Egyptian art from which Mekhail takes inspiration.